ChrisWhealy/DistributedSystemNotes/Lecture 20.md

 Google's MapReduce paper gives these two types of data different names:

 * ***Raw data***
-    The authoritative version of the data
+    The authoritative version of the data, usually stored according to the structure in which it was originally obtained (or created)
 * ***Derived data***
-    One of more copies of the raw data that have been processed and restructured in some way (for instance, some metrics have been applied in order to derive a summary of some sort).
+    One of more copies of the raw data that have been processed and restructured in some way (for instance, some metrics have been applied in order to derive some type of summary).
     Derived data can also be created from other sets of derived data.

-Google's MapReduce is a tool for computing derived data.
+Google's MapReduce is a tool for transforming raw data into derived data.

-### Building an Inverted Index
+## Example: Building an Inverted Index

-In order to make the Web searchable, you need an index that allows people to search for a Web page by specifying one or more keywords.
+In order to make the Web searchable, you need an index that allows people to search for a Web page on the basis of the words that page contains.
 But the Web is not organised by keywords, it is organised first into websites, then each website contains multiple pages (or documents).

 Google tackles this problem first by using crawlers that go out and gulp down entire websites.
 Then, all these documents are stored *as-is* in what is known as a ***forward index***.

-| Document | Words
+| Document | Contains the Words
 |---|---
 | Doc 1 | the, quick, brown, fox...
 | Doc 2 | the, dog, growls, at, the, fox...